saltandinkjournal/saltandinkjournal.github.io/pantry/index.md

 <p>Is it really necessary to have six different types of salt in my pantry right now?
 Probably not.
 But does it allow me to personalize my culinary experience?
 Absolutely.
 Each one evokes a feeling, a subtle difference, a little bit of magic that can turn a simple dish into something memorable.
 It’s a small indulgence that reminds me that cooking is as much about joy as it is about technique.<p>

 <p>The pantry is an entire world of colors, flavors, textures, and scents.
 It tells the story of who you are--and who you want to be.
-The pantry is a promise that even the most ordinary day can become extrordinary, with the right ingredients.<p>
+The pantry is a promise that even the most ordinary day can become extraordinary, with the right ingredients.<p>